fuzzy-ai/smart-feed-example/README.md

 ### Docker Cloud

+Before you deploy to Docker Cloud, make sure you have an account and are logged in: at [https://cloud.docker.com/](https://cloud.docker.com/)

 [![Deploy to Docker Cloud](https://files.cloud.docker.com/images/deploy-to-dockercloud.svg)](https://cloud.docker.com/stack/deploy/)

 After clicking the button above, you will have an opportunity to edit the with the values from the previous section.